rodber/blog/_posts/2022/2022-04-17-danky-native-templates-php.md

 image: /photos/2022-danky-social.jpg
 ---

-When it comes to templates to generate documents there are two very distinctive approaches.
-You have raw stuff and template-syntax approaches where there's no programing language but placeholders for limited programming functionality.
+When it comes to templates to generate documents there are two distinctive approaches.
+You have raw code and template-syntax approaches where there's no programing language but placeholders for limited programming functionality.

 Codes below show these two approaches for PHP.
-Context-wise is the same thing for other languages with some distinctive differences of course.
+Context-wise is the same thing for other languages.

 ```php
 // greet.php